oakzd/terraform-beginner-bootcamp-2023/README.md

 `terraform destroy --auto-approve`

+#### s3 Bucket Naming rules
+We ran into an issue were we have uppercase letters.
+To allow only lowercase and not uppcase apply the `uppcase = false` option

 #### Terraform Lock Files

 `terraform.lock.hcl` contains the locked versioning for the providers or modules that should be used for the entire project.